sign-language-translation-tools/sltt/client/_README.md

 # Notes

 * Major problems with click not working in react-bootstrap/SplitButton.
 Gave up.
 Complicated React stacked on top of complicated bootstrap.
 Learned that React does not attach event handlers at the element level ... so chrome does not show anything there.

+* Locked 'debug' module at 3.2.5 because later version was causing 'yarn build' to fail with 'failed to minify browser.js' error.